 Athletic Administrator and Coach Led

 The NCATA was founded by athletic directors, senior women’s administrators, and compliance officials.
-With heavy involvement from university legal departments as well as head coaches of participating member schools, this organization believes strongly in the commitment to collegiate athletics internally from athletic departments.
+With involvement from university administration and legal departments, as well as head coaches of participating member schools, the NCATA assists NCATA members as they implement all Acrobatic & Tumbling programs at the varsity level on their campuses.

-Non-Profit Entity Governing Acrobatics and Tumbling, the NCATA, is a registered 501(c)3 non-profit entity with the first and foremost purpose of emergence of women’s Acrobatics and Tumbling as an NCAA sport providing more athletic opportunities for collegiate female student-athletes.
+As the governing body for the sport of Acrobatics & Tumbling, the first and foremost purpose of emergence of women’s Acrobatics and Tumbling as an NCAA sport providing more athletic opportunities for collegiate female student-athletes.
 As a governing and policy-making entity, our focus is the safe emergence of Acrobatics and Tumbling.

 Regulated Skill Development

 All athletes must have a solid foundation of basic skills in order to advance safely.
-Working with USA Gymnastics, Acrobatics and Tumbling has created a program with levels of skills (similar to USA Gymnastics skill and competitive levels 1-10) that include progressions and uses safety as the primary development factor.
-This method produces better athletes while keeping the athletes safer.
+Working with USA Gymnastics professionals, Acrobatics and Tumbling created a compulsory program with skills that include progressions and uses safety as the primary development factor.
+This intentional skill progression results in better technical execution while keeping the athletes safer.

 Regulated Policy Changes

-The NCATA is regulated by a set of non-profit Bylaws, Rules and Policies Manual, Risk Safety Management and a Code of Points for coaches, athletes, officials and administrators.
+The NCATA is regulated by bylaws and policy set by NCATA administrators in the image of the NCAA collegiate sport model, with deference to NCAA regulations in all divisions.
+Competition is regulated by a Code of Points for coaches, student-athletes, and officials, which is reviewed annually.
 Each rule change or policy directive is based on safety and development of the sport.
-Rule changes are initiated from an educated committee of university coaches and/or the top experts in USA Gymnastics.
+Rule changes are initiated from educated committees of NCATA staff, member coaches and administrators.